EmanHerawy/nft-marketplace/readme.md

 - [`listOnMarketplace`]: Users who want to list their NFT for sale with fixed price call this function
     - user MUST approve contract to transfer the NFT
-    - user MUST have enough stakes used as insurance to not delist the item before the duration stated in the smart contract , if they decided to delist before that time, they lose this insurance. the required insurance amount is a percentage  based on the listing price.

 - [`listOnMarketplaceWithPremit`]: Users who want to list their NFT for sale with fixed price call this function without sending prior transaction to `approve` the marketplace to transfer NFT.
 This function call`permit` [`eip-2612`] then call [`listOnMarketplace`] internally
  ![add-item-for-sale](https://user-images.githubusercontent.com/10674070/134208929-6499ac39-4bba-40fd-8df2-b7d823a1232f.png)